Patterns of protein- and metabolite-based cell-cell communication (MEBOCOST)¶

 lr_threshold2 = 0.2

-Since we have loadings from different modalities, we want to visualize them in a comparable way, so we normalize each of them by their maximum value in each case.
+Since we have loadings from different modalities, we want to visualize them in a comparable way, so we normalize each of them by their maximum value in each case, in a factor-wise manner.

 df1 = coupled_tensor.factors['Protein LRIs'].copy()